ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

 in the world, is backed
 up
 and set
-forth as his champion by his nat- ural enemy.
+forth as his champion by his natural enemy.
 He walks this time
 calmly, with melancholy grace,